-Issue Identified Impact

-Afon Syfynwy (Reach 1)

-Flows in the Afon Syfynwy Negligible impacts during October to December • Impacts to river flow (hydrology) in the reach downstream of Llys-y-Fran Reservoir have been assessed as negligible, as up to three freshet releases could still be made.

-Eastern Cleddau (Reach 2)

-Flows in the Eastern Cleddau Negligible impacts during October to December • Impacts to river flow (hydrology) in the reach downstream of the Afon Syfynwy confluence have been assessed as negligible, as up to three freshet releases could still be made.

-Eastern Cleddau (Reach 3)

-Flows in the Eastern Cleddau Negligible impacts during October to December • Impacts to river flow (hydrology) in the reach downstream of the Canaston abstraction intake have been assessed as negligible, as up to three freshet releases could still be made.

-Dŵr Cymru Welsh Water Environmental Assessment of Llys-y-Fran Reservoir Drought Order (8206-7) Final
+Issue Identified Impact Afon Syfynwy (Reach 1) Flows in the Afon Syfynwy Negligible impacts during October to December • Impacts to river flow (hydrology) in the reach downstream of Llys-y-Fran Reservoir have been assessed as negligible, as up to three freshet releases could still be made.
+Water quality in the River Afon Syfynwy Minor risk at any time of year • Impacts to water quality in the reach downstream of Llys-y-Fran Reservoir have been assessed as minor for ammonia, dissolved oxygen and soluble reactive phosphorous.
+Consented discharges Negligible risk at any time of year • These discharges are considered to have negligible pressure on the water environment during implementation of the drought order.
+Eastern Cleddau (Reach 2) Flows in the Eastern Cleddau Negligible impacts during October to December • Impacts to river flow (hydrology) in the reach downstream of the Afon Syfynwy confluence have been assessed as negligible, as up to three freshet releases could still be made.
+Water quality in the River Eastern Cleddau Negligible risk at any time of year • Impacts to water quality in the reach downstream of Llys-y-Fran Reservoir have been assessed as negligible for ammonia, dissolved oxygen and soluble reactive phosphorous.
+Consented discharges Minor risk at any time of year • The Narberth West STW discharges are considered to exert a minor pressure on the water environment during implementation of the drought order.
+Eastern Cleddau (Reach 3) Flows in the Eastern Cleddau Negligible impacts during October to December • Impacts to river flow (hydrology) in the reach downstream of the Canaston abstraction intake have been assessed as negligible, as up to three freshet releases could still be made.
+Water quality in the River Eastern Cleddau Negligible risk at any time of year • Impacts to water quality in the reach downstream of Llys-y-Fran Reservoir have been assessed as negligible for ammonia, dissolved oxygen and soluble reactive phosphorous.